Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 > This function is not guaranteed to poison the whole region - it may poison only subregion of [addr, addr+size) due to ASan alignment restrictions.

-It is not clear how easy it would be to work around this.
+Specifically, ASan will round the buffer size down to 8 bytes before poisoning due to details of its implementation.
+For more information on this, see [Microsoft documentation of this feature](https://learn.microsoft.com/en-us/cpp/sanitizers/asan-runtime?view=msvc-170#alignment-requirements-for-addresssanitizer-poisoning).

+It should be possible to work around this by manually rounding buffer lengths up to the nearest multiple of 8 in the poisoning function, although it's remotely possible that this will cause other problems.
 Valgrind does not appear to have this limitation (unless Valgrind is simply more poorly documented).
-Valgrind is therefore slightly preferable compared with ASan, but ASan is an acceptable fallback option.
+However, running tests under Valgrind causes a much greater slowdown compared with ASan.
+As a result, it would be beneficial to implement support for both Valgrind and ASan, to give the extra flexibility to choose either performance or accuracy as required.
+This should be simple as both have very similar memory poisoning interfaces.

-**Design decision: Use Valgrind's memcheck tool to implement memory poisoning tests.**
+**Design decision: Implement memory poisoning tests with both Valgrind's memcheck and ASan manual poisoning.**

 **Question: Should we try to build memory poisoning validation on existing Mbed TLS tests, or write new tests for this?**